-So, we join together looking at what works.
+So, as writer and reader, child and parent (or teacher), we join look together at what works.
 Teaching writers to read their work the way they read books will help.
 “What part stood out for you?”
 “Can you read that dialogue again?
 It sounded to me just like kids really talking!”

 The next move a listening trusted reader might make is to ask the writer, “What part do you think needs to be clearer?
 Where would your writing benefit from rewriting to sharped the picture?”
 And let the writer think and decide.